askasys-code/SaveDataKeeper/README.md

 # Save Data Keeper

 ## Overview
-`SaveDataKeeper.ps1` is a PowerShell script that provides a graphical user interface (GUI) for backing up files and folders specified in a configuration file (`backup_paths.txt`).
+`SaveDataKeeper.ps1` is a PowerShell script that provides a graphical user interface (GUI) for backing up files and folders specified in a configuration file (`paths.txt`).
 It offers two backup modes: a standard folder backup and a ZIP-compressed backup, both preserving the full folder structure from the drive root.

 ## Features
 - **GUI Interface**: Built with Windows Forms, featuring buttons for initiating backups, browsing destinations, and opening the paths file.